jwest/news2kindle/README.md

 #news2kindle

+> This is one weekend project;) sorry for minor bugs and ugly style

 Grab your articles from Google Reader, download all articles (no RSS precontent) with photo and send before breakfast to your kindle.

 ## Getting started